samadhicsec/threatware-docs/docs/source/customise/overview.md

+# Scheme File Definition

-# How to Define a scheme for a Threat Model Document
+## How to Define a scheme for a Threat Model Document

-## Overview
+### Overview

-threatware tries to be format agnostic for the structure of the threat model documentation.
+threatware tries to be format agnostic for the structure of the threat model document.
 This means you can structure your threat model how you want.
 In order to support this, threatware needs a file (called a 'scheme') that represents the format of your threat model document.
 This is exactly how the [default template](../create/template.md) works, and you can see the [default 'scheme' for Confluence and Google Docs](https://github.com/samadhicsec/threatware-config/tree/main/schemes) to look at as examples.

 The 'scheme' is a parameter that is passed to threatware actions, and is the basis for the `convert` action to convert a threat model document to a `yaml` representation (which then becomes the common format that all other actions use for processing).